jacj9/sql-doc/README.md

-A space where I document some of technical exercises.
+This space is where I document my technical skills progress.